 To improve metabolism (metabolism) in cardiac tissues, drugs such as:

-If pronounced diffuse changes in the myocardium are caused by a disease, treatment is required.
+If pronounced diffuse changes in the myocardium are caused by a disease, its treatment is required.
 For example, replenishment of hemoglobin deficiency with iron-containing drugs, correction of thyroid function, antihypertensive drugs for arterial hypertension, antibiotic therapy and prednisolone for myocarditis, diuretics and cardiac glycosides for heart failure caused by cardiosclerosis, etc.

 Signs of a problem

-Changes are not always only diffuse, covering sectors in each section of the organ.
+Changes are not always only diffuse, covering sectors in each department of the organ.
 They can be focal as a result of the formation of scars in the myocardium of any size.
-The scar is a connective tissue that does not conduct impulses; the electrical inertness of this area is visible on the cardiogram.
+The scar is a connective tissue that does not conduct impulses; the electrical inertia of this area is visible on the cardiogram.

 The variety of myocardial diseases is very large, but the general signs of problems with the cardiovascular system and symptoms of myocardial changes are as follows: